MunasheLC/Echo-Labs/docs/proposal/proposal.md

 > Describe the compiler, database, web server, etc., and any other software tools you plan to use.

-* **NodeJS -** This will be used for web server implementation
+* **NodeJS -** This will be used for web server implementation.
 * **webRTC -** This will be used in order to create audio, video, and screen share sessions between the Student and the lecturer/tutor.
-* **Firebase -**  Database API
+* **Firebase -**  This will be used for database implementation.
-* **NodeJS libraries** - such as Socket.io
+* **NodeJS libraries** - such as Socket.io.

 ### Hardware

 > Describe any non-standard hardware components which will be required.

-* Webcam for video chat
+* Webcam for video chat.
-* Microphone for audio chat
+* Microphone for audio chat.

 ### Learning Challenges

 > List the main new things (technologies, languages, tools, etc) that you will have to learn.

-* Web App Development
+* Web App Development.
-* Firebase implementation
+* Firebase implementation.
-* Frontend implementation using React.js
+* Front-end implementation using React.js
 * Server implementation with Node.js
 * Socket.io implementation.
-* How to Configure audio, video, screen share using webRTC.
+* Configuration of audio, video and screen share using webRTC.
-* How to implement a peer to peer code/text editor within a web application I* mplementation of a chat system
+* Implementation of a peer to peer code/text editor within a web application.
+* Implementation of a chat system.

 ### Breakdown of work